 You will descend into the canyon, and have several hours to explore its many beautiful features.
 You then continue on your hike to Hólaskjól, where your hut is waiting.
 Unlike the lodgings for the past two nights, this cabin is equipped with showers.

 On your fourth day, a bus will meet you at Hólaskjól to return you to Reykjavík, with a two-hour stop at Landmannalaugar en route.

 Landmannalaugar is one of Iceland's most famed Highland regions, known for its geothermal areas and colourful rhyolite mountains.
 You can spend your time here taking one of the many hiking trails, or else basking in the hot springs.

-You will leave Landmannalaugar in the afternoon, to arrive back at the BSI Bus Terminal at approximately 19:30.
+You will leave Landmannalaugar in the afternoon, to arrive back at the BSI Bus Terminal in the evening.